ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 4. Plot out the fly over time, check if stationary.
 5. Generate signals/positions and backtest (!)

  Regarding point 5, Jha states that weights in a butterfly are usually expressed as _risk weights_: the DV01 weightings across the trade.
 They must be converted to _notional weights_ via backing out DV01 to determine how much to trade.

+ Stefanica writes: $D= \sum^n_{i=1}t_ic_ie^{-yt_i}/B$, where $y$ is yield and $c$ is coupon, and $B$ is price.
+Modified duration is then $D_{mod}=D/(1+y/n)$.
+DV01 is then $B*D_{mod}/1e4$.

  The paper does not state if the PCA weights are to be treated as risk or notional weights.

- However, calculating DV01/duration requires historical _bond prices/coupon rates_ which are only accessible with a Bloomberg terminal.
+ From above, calculating DV01/duration requires historical _bond prices/coupon rates_ which are only accessible with a Bloomberg terminal.
 Furthermore, the PnL calculation is quite tricky.
 Hence, I chose not to backtest in the interests of time (and also because I've coded up backtests for the past 2 projects).
 We then plot out the butterfly for 1-5Y rolling PCA weights:

 <center>
 <img src="{{ site.imageurl }}/SalomonBrothers/10_butterfly.png" style="width:95%;"/>